srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     iotedge logs edgeHub
     ```

-    The terminal will output the current log - if you scroll through the log you will see the relevant entry:
+    The terminal will output the current log - if you scroll through the log you will see the relevant entry that looks similar to the following:

     ```text
     Unhandled Exception: System.AggregateException: One or more errors occurred.
 (Access to the path '/iotedge/storage/edgeHub' is denied.) ---> System.UnauthorizedAccessException: Access to the path '/iotedge/storage/edgeHub' is denied. ---> System.IO.IOException: Permission denied